erickhun/blog/content/posts/partner-os-claude-mcp-obsidian.md

 Sometimes I have a lot of thoughts that I've only talked through with myself internally, then forgotten.
 I know it helps to write them down or talk them out, but I usually never do this.
 The best ideas usually come when we're walking, but then we forget them instantly.

-After talking to [Mike](https://msanroman.io/) about how much he likes taking voice notes and dropping them to ChatGPT, I had a realization: **why not just drop raw thoughts into an LLM and let it connect things for you?**
+After talking to [Mike](https://msanroman.io/) about how much he likes taking voice notes and dropping them to ChatGPT, I had a realization: **why not just drop raw thoughts into an LLM and let it connect things for you?** , and let an LLM process this automatically?

-I also took hundreds of notes in Obsidian AND I never revisit them.
+I already took hundreds of notes in Obsidian  I also highlight many things on my Kindle (that are synced into obsidian).
+BUT trust is, I never revisit them.
 The premise of a "second brain" sounds great, but you have to put a lot of effort into connecting them with links.
 I don't know how to do that properly, and honestly don't have time for it.

-But wait, ChatGPT and Claude have memory?
+But wait, isn't ChatGPT and Claude have memory?
 The problem with built-in AI memory isn't just that companies control it - it's completely unpredictable.
+We don't know what they'll store in memory, or why they store it.
+You don't really have control of it, and we don't know how the LLM use it.
 Last week a friend told me ChatGPT suddenly forgot his entire workout history and started mixing all his stuff together.

-And the good stuff I care about is in Obsidian, so why not link all of them?
+All the good stuff I care about is in Obsidian, so why not link all of them?

-But the thing is that I truly didn't want to maintain anything, and just wanted it to work.
+The thing is that I truly didn't want to maintain anything, and just wanted it to work.
 I didn't want:
 - APIs to maintain
 - Complex integrations
 - Format conversions